 - Find the “S” wire (usually red) on the compressor and follow it to the terminal it attaches to on the main capacitor.
 This is the “Main Terminal Group.”
 Attach the orange wire from the EasyStart to that same terminal.
 If there isn’t an empty post in the Main Terminal Group, you may need to put both the “S” wire and the orange wire on the same post.
 There’s a “double” post in the installation kit for that purpose, if needed.

-- Locate the “C” wire on the compressor (usually blue on newer models, but black on our older A/C unit) and follow it to the end, where it’s attached to a relay.
+- Locate the “C” wire on the compressor (usually blue on newer models, but were black on our older A/C unit) and follow it to the end, where it’s attached to a relay.
 Disconnect that wire from the relay.

 - Using the same relay terminal from which you just removed the blue or black C wire, connect the short black wire from the installation kit to that terminal.